Artists turn creative ideas into works of art using media such as paint, digital resources, fabric and feathers, clay, stone and wood.

 - research designs for artwork

-- choose methods and materials such as paints, canvas, wood or stone
+- choose methods and materials such as paint, canvas, wood or stone

 - produce drawings, prints, paintings, sculptures, carvings or other art forms